Dilmperis/Dilmperis/README.md

 ## 👋 Hi, My name is Giannis Dilmperis
-Mathematician with a PhD in AI, exploring how modern technology can solve real-world problems.
+Mathematician with a PhD in AI, exploring how modern technology can solve real-life problems.

 ---